OvermindDL1/bucklescript-brunch/README.md

 # Configuration

-Inside your brunch-config.js (or equivalant) file:
+Inside your brunch-config.js (or equivalent) file:

 ```javascript
   plugins: {